 The bottom line is that you need good reviews to get search visibility, and once you rank, you need trust to get conversions.
 Star ratings have a psychological impact on whether or not a potential customer will convert.
 While negative reviews aren’t completely avoidable, they can be managed to mitigate the damage.

-Both a lack of reviews and the presence of bad reviews can harm your local search rankings and erode trust.
-Unfortunately, sometimes one bad review can become the single point of focus that dissuades customers from doing business with you.
-However, the more positive reviews you get, the less impactful one negative review becomes.
+Both a lack of reviews and the presence of negative reviews can harm your business's reputation and erode trust.
+Unfortunately, sometimes one specific review can become the single point of focus that dissuades customers from doing business with you.
+However, the more positive, legitimate reviews you get, the less impactful one negative review becomes.
 This means you can mitigate the potential damage of negative reviews simply by making the effort to generate more positive reviews.

 Let’s be real.
-You can’t just delete a bad Google review because you don’t like it or there was a misunderstanding that wasn’t truly your fault.
+You can’t just delete a bad Google review unless the specific review violates Google rules.
 But that doesn’t mean you’re powerless.
-There are methods to manage and even remove bad reviews without too much of a hassle.
+There are methods to manage and even remove Google reviews without too much of a hassle.

-The first step is to assess the review to see if it violates Google’s review policies.
+The first step is to assess the specific review to see if it contains policy violations.
 If a review breaks the rules, it should be easy to have it removed.
-Reviews are considered in violation when they contain the following:
+Google will remove the review if it includes:

-When a bad review doesn’t violate Google’s rules, you need to take a different approach.
+When a bad review doesn’t qualify for review removal, you need to take a different approach.
 Respond to the review by acknowledging the customer’s frustration, but without admitting fault.
 Offer to resolve their issue offline.
 For example, you might write the following:

-In many cases, this opens the door for you to turn a 1-star review into a 5-star review.
+In many cases, this opens the door for you to turn one star reviews into five star reviews.
 Believe it or not, it happens frequently because people appreciate being taken care of and companies that make things right earn big trust.

-Reaching out to people who leave negative reviews also shows other prospects that you’re professional and responsive, and it neutralizes people who are only looking for a fight.
+Reaching out to people who leave negative reviews also shows other prospects that you’re professional and responsive, and it boosts your online reputation dramatically.

-The fastest way to neutralize bad reviews is to generate as many positive reviews as possible.
+The fastest way to neutralize negative reviews is to generate as many positive and legitimate reviews as possible.
 It’s similar to SEO, where you can rank better content to push less-than-ideal content lower in the rankings.
 The further back a bad review gets pushed, the less relevant it will seem to your prospects.

 The biggest mistake you can make when managing your Google reviews is not asking for reviews.
 Most people won’t remember, even after telling you they will give you a 5-star review.
 People need to be gently reminded and walked through the process.
 Thankfully, there are several ways to not only generate more reviews, but to maximize the positive ones.